AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/set-up-developer-console-and-postman.md

 Now let's confirm that we've configured everything correctly by making an API call.

-Open the other group of Experience Platform postman collections in Github, the [experience-platform-postman-samples](https://github.com/adobe/experience-platform-postman-samples/tree/master/apis/experience-platform).
+Open the other group of Experience Platform [!DNL Postman] collections in Github, the [experience-platform-postman-samples](https://github.com/adobe/experience-platform-postman-samples/tree/master/apis/experience-platform).
 There are a number of collections on this page, related to various Platform features.

 We will download collections as we need them for this tutorial.
 This Github repository will be extremely useful to you after this tutorial as you begin to implement Platform for your company, so I strongly recommend you bookmark it.